jskmark/Video-Conference/README.md

 		Ex: $ sudo npm install –g socket.io

 Booting the server:
-1. After the installation of the nodejs just open the terminal and go to the project folder move to Live counselling folder via cd command.
+1. After the installation of the nodejs just open the terminal and go to the project folder and run the server.js file to boot the server.

 2. Type the following command.